mikolaj-git/mikolaj-git/README.md

 - 👋 Hi, I'm Mikolaj.

-I started my adventure with coding this year.
+This year I started my adventure with coding .
 I have created this repository to show my progress in learing.
 </br>
 - 👀 I'm looking for my first job as a front-end developer
 </br></br>